tylott/EMD_conversion/README.md

 # EMD_conversion
-A set of scripts to convert .emd files to image files.
+A set of scripts to convert .emd files into image files.

 This script was developed in the following environment: